ZeroXLR/easy-frogger-js/README.md

 ### Description and Objective:

 This is a simplistic version of the popular [**Frogger**](https://en.wikipedia.org/wiki/Frogger) game.
 In this game, the winning objective is to get the hero/heroine from his/her original position to the water for a refreshing swim.
-However, you cannot collide with any pesky bugs while going there; if you do, the hero/heroine must go back home for a bath!
+However, you cannot collide with any pesky bugs while going there; if you do, the hero/heroine must go back home for a bath.

 ### Controls: